ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 Cons:

-- English only UI — the interface (including bot logic) is in English
+- English only UI — the platform itself, including the bot logic editor, is entirely in English

-- Monthly subscription scales with contact count.
-A business growing to 10K contacts pays $200+/month
+- Monthly subscription grows as your contact list grows.
+A business with 10,000 contacts pays $200+/month

-- Integration to local CRMs requires Zapier as a “bridge” (extra cost)
+- Connecting to a local CRM requires going through Zapier as a middleman (which costs extra)

 Fits: